List of IGPX characters: Other team members

-One of the best IGPX mechanics in the game, and he's in it for the love of his craft.
-In Season 2, he was the first to recognize Max since he read an article about her hacking into government servers until she was threatened with arrest.
-He is actually the heir to the Ramsey corp the world's largest investment banking group, though he keeps it a closely guarded secret.
-Mark may care more about his beautiful machines than the team's pilots.
+One of the best IGPX mechanics in the game, who is in it for the love of his craft and may care more about his machines than the team's pilots.
+In Season 2, he was the first to recognize Max due to reading an article about her hacking into government servers until she was threatened with arrest.
+He is actually the heir to the Ramsey corp, the world's largest investment banking group, though he keeps it a closely guarded secret.